 Data Archival Location: grail servers nau

 Abstract.
 Multiple studies have demonstrated that genetic variation in a single species can structure entire communities and tri-trophic interactions; however, few studies have examined evolutionary dynamics in complex ecological networks.
-Here, we use a long-term experimental common garden to test for the effect that genotypic variation in a foundation species (Populus angustifolia James) in its interactions with a common insect, Pemphigus betae, can affect a larger community network of arthropods.
+Here, we use a long-term experimental common garden to test for the effect that genotypic variation in a foundation species (Populus angustifolia James) in its interactions with a common insect (Pemphigus betae) can affect a larger community network of arthropods.
 These findings support the interacting foundation species hypothesis in which the genetics-based interactions of a few highly interactive species can define whole communities of organisms.
 While other studies have shown such effects on community richness, abundance and composition, here we examine their community networks.
 Three main results emerged: i) Genotypic variation in leaf senescence contributed to uni-partite (one mode) leaf modifier network structure by altering inter- and intra-tree co-occurrence pattern, ii) leaf senescence also increased the modular (i.e., compartmental) structure of bipartite (two-mode) networks of tree genotype and the leaf modifier community, and iii) senescence of leaves was related to genetically based susceptibility to P. betae, which produced dispersion of leaf modifiers.
 These results demonstrate how genetic variance in foundation plant species can affect the structure of ecological networks though its interactions with a common herbivore.
 The formation of genotype-species modules mirrors the patterns of network structure observed in species-species networks of plants and herbivores.
 Together, these findings demonstrate how community-level genetic effects contribute to ecological patterns and provide a potential mechanism for evolutionary dynamics in complex ecosystems.

 Introduction

 Understanding the interplay between ecological and evolutionary dynamics in the context of complex multi-species communities is a major research frontier.
 There is now a significant body of research in the fields of community genetics and co-evolutionary biology that have shown how genetic variation in a single species can contribute to the composition, diversity and stability of whole communities (Whitham et al. 2006) and how species interactions drive the evolution of biological diversity (Thompson 2009).
-In addition, multiple studies have demonstrated a genetic basis to tri-trophic interactions (Bailey et al. 2006; Smith et al. 2011) and the general importance of Interspecific Indirect Genetic Effects (IIGE; Shuster et al. 2006; Allan et al. 2012).
+In addition, multiple studies have demonstrated a genetic basis to tri-trophic interactions (Bailey et al. 2006; Smith et al. 2011), landscape level variation in these interactions (Bernhardsson et al. 2013) and the general importance of Interspecific Indirect Genetic Effects (IIGE; Shuster et al. 2006; Allan et al. 2012).
 More recently, the application of network theory to ecological and evolutionary research has enabled the study of structure and dynamics beyond isolated species pairs (May 1972; Proulx et al. 2005; Borrett et al. 2014), and phylogenetic analyses of bipartite (i.e., two-mode) plant-mutualist networks (e.g., plants and pollinators or seed dispersers) support the hypothesis that evolutionary dynamics contribute to interaction network structure (Rezende et al. 2007a,b; Rafferty and Ives 2013).
 Collectively, this work has paved the way for the study of the genetic basis of more complex networks of interactions among multiple interacting species.